Pending trade events are available on Dev, Pro, and Enterprise plans.

 log_index | null | Integer | No log exists yet for pending |

-order_hash | null | String | Not available for pending events |
+order_hash | String | String | Now included in both pending and confirmed events |

 timestamp | Time seen in mempool | Block timestamp | |